What's color got to do with it? Face recognition in grayscale: Literature Review

-\paragraph{Impact of color on deep CNN face perception.} Researchers have extensively examined the effects of quality factors, including blur, noise, occlusion, distortion, and more, on the accuracy of deep CNN face recognition \cite{grm_2018_ietbiometrics, karahan_2016_biosig, majumdar_2021_iccv}.
-However, the influence of color has received relatively little attention.
-To our knowledge, Grm et al. \cite{grm_2018_ietbiometrics} is the only previous work on this specific topic.
-They evaluated several pre-ArcFace matchers that were trained on RGB images, with RGB and grayscale versions of test images.
-They found that the matchers trained on RGB achieved similar accuracy on grayscale test images as on RGB test images.
-Our study differs from \cite{grm_2018_ietbiometrics} in four significant ways.
-One, we utilize deeper networks and employ more advanced loss functions that are considered SOTA for face recognition.
-Two, we train the entire network using grayscale images and evaluate its performance on RGB images, aiming to assess the significance of color information for modern face recognition networks.
-Three, we examine the degree to which the network learns color-oriented features in the layer that analyzes the RGB input.
-Four, we examine the degree to which the RGB of the skin region of an individual varies across their training images.
+\textbf{Impact of color on deep CNN face recognition.} Researchers have extensively examined the effects of blur, noise, occlusion, distortion, and other quality factors on the accuracy of deep CNN face recognition \cite{grm_2018_ietbiometrics, karahan_2016_biosig, majumdar_2021_iccv}.
+However, the influence of color has received less attention.
+To our knowledge, the work by Grm et al. \cite{grm_2018_ietbiometrics} is the only prior investigation on this specific topic, suggesting minimal accuracy difference on LFW test images for the models trained with and without color.
+Our study differs from Grm et al. \cite{grm_2018_ietbiometrics} in five significant ways: \begin{enumerate} \item We employ deeper networks and utilize more advanced loss functions that are considered state-of-the-art for face recognition.
+Grm et al. \cite{grm_2018_ietbiometrics} evaluated several pre-ResNet architectures such as AlexNet, VGG-Face, GoogLeNet, and SqueezeNet, trained using simple categorical cross-entropy loss. \item We utilize larger datasets for training and multiple test datasets to evaluate differences, whereas \cite{grm_2018_ietbiometrics} utilized VGG-Face RGB images for training and tested only using LFW test images. \item We investigate the extent to which the network learns color-oriented features within the layer that analyzes the RGB input.
+By bottlenecking this layer and projecting a learned filter in the RGB space, we provide further insights into why models trained with grayscale images exhibit performance on par with those trained with color. \item We analyze the extent to which the RGB values of the skin region vary across an individual's training images, and find that apparent skin tone is highly variable across in-the-wild images of a person. \item We further analyze accuracy comparisons across four demographic groups (Caucasian Male/Female and African-American Male/Female) to assess whether RGB vs. grayscale images have varying impacts on individuals with different skin tones. \end{enumerate}